smeredith/smeredith.github.io/_posts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 It worked nicely--I could add content easily without much thought or work.
 I switched to Linux a couple of years ago and therefore stopped using OneNote on Windows.
 I can still access my notebooks via the web interface, but I hate it.
-The web version is buggy, it's missing features that the desktop version has, and it's slow.
+The web version is buggy, missing features that the desktop version has, and slow.

 As a replacement for OneNote, I use a set of Markdown files, image files, and PDFs.
 I keep these files in GitHub, in private repositories.